kadirpekel/algorig/README.md

     )
 ```

-Now you should be able to send your updates to your contract contract using the command below:
+Now you should be able to send your updates and override your existing contract using the command below:

 ```bash
 $ python application_update